albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 .. note::

-     There is no need to install or modify any files in the installation folder for the webserver or map themes.
+     There is no need to install or modify any files in the installation directory for the webserver or map themes.

-     See :ref:`web-server` for information how to change the root folder and :doc:`MAPTHEMES` for information how to set the map theme folder and how to install additional map themes.
+     See options page :ref:`options-web-server` for information how to change the root directory and :doc:`MAPTHEMES` for information how to set the map theme directory and how to install additional map themes.

 Uninstall